What great followers know NOT to do 🙅♀️

 But pointing out our partner's mistakes isn't helpful; it puts undue pressure on people and makes it harder for them to dance well.

-As a partner, our job is only to dance with someone as they are - not to correct them, teach them, or to make suggestions for improvement.
+As a partner, our job is to dance with someone as they are - not to correct them, teach them, or to make suggestions for improvement.

 Note that as a teacher, it is my job to offer corrections; but when I'm out social dancing (and thus dancing in a partner role), I don't teach or give feedback.